Luhut Binsar Pandjaitan: Business career

 In November 2018, NGOs Greenpeace Indonesia, the Mining Advocacy Network (JATAM), Indonesia Corruption Watch and Auriga issued a report claiming that Luhut's shares in Toba Bara and his government position—with oversight of the mining and energy sector—constituted a conflict of interest.
 The report also alleged that Luhut's coal companies had abandoned mining sites without backfilling them as stipulated in Indonesia's 2009 Law on Minerals and Coal Mining, resulting in environmental damage.
 Luhut responded to the report by saying he had sold his ownership of Toba Bara when he became a government official and was no longer involved in the management of Toba Sejahtra.
 In February 2019, Luhut admitted to owning a 6,000-hectare coal mine in East Kalimantan.

 Toba Sejahtera Group also holds PT Kutai Energi.
 In the oil and gas sector, its subsidiaries are PT Energi Mineral Langgeng and PT Fairfield Indonesia.
 In the electricity sector, its subsidiaries are PT Pusaka Jaya Palu Power and Kartenegara Energy Perkasa.
 In the plantation sector, its subsidiaries are PT Trisena Agro Lestari Sejahtra and PT Adimitra.
 In the industrial sector, its subsidiaries are PT Smartias Indo Gemilang, PT Rakabu Sejahtra and PT Kabil Citranusa.

 PT Pusaka Jaya Palu Tower has been engaged in the electricity sector since 2007 and built a private steam-power plant.

+On 22 September 2022, Luhut reported human rights activists Fatia Maulidiyanti and Haris Azhar to the Greater Jakarta Metropolitan Regional Police under the Electronic Information and Transactions Law, alleging that they had disseminated information online that contained defamation and slander.
+Evidence cited against Maulidiyanti included her stating that Pandjaitan was "playing around in the mining sector" (bermain di dalam pertambangan-pertambangan) and she and Haris commenting on his affiliation with mining businesses in Intan Jaya.
+The charges against Maulidiyanti and Azhar were criticised as being "another blow to freedom of expression" in Indonesia by human rights groups.

+On 8 January 2024, the East Jakarta District Court acquitted Maulidiyanti and Azhar of all charges.
+It ruled that their statements could not be considered fake news due to Pandjaitan being the beneficial owner of Toba Sejahtera.